Our Products

 Where Vane Compressors Do Not Belong

 Above roughly 50 cubic meters per minute of free air delivery, the machine runs out of practical displacement.
 The vanes get long and heavy, slot forces become difficult to manage, the bore machining gets expensive relative to output.
 Above 100 cfm and into the hundreds, screw compressors handle the displacement range in a more compact package with better specific power.
-Trying to scale a vane machine into that territory is fighting physics.

 Food and Beverage

 Every food plant compressed air system has a condensate problem.
 More condensate means more load on the dryer, more drain maintenance, more risk of liquid water at end-use points.
-The standard response is to throw hardware at it: more aftercooling capacity, more separation stages, more filtration.

 Dental and Medical